alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

    2) ./mach build
    3) ./mach package

-on succesful completion of these commands. your custom firefox will be ready to use.
+4. On successful completion of these commands. your custom firefox will be ready to use.

 ---------------------------------------------------------